Portrait of Ping R. Gong

-Prior to joining the PhD program, I received Bachelor of Commerce (Honours Class I and University Medal) from the University of New South Wales, Australia.
+Prior to my doctoral studies, I received a Bachelor of Commerce (Honours Class I and University Medal) from the University of New South Wales, Australia.

 STEMming the Tide: The Impact of STEM Designation on Accounting Education and the Labor Market